Chicken and Cabbage Stir-Fry with Miso Sauce

 Instructions

 - Add the remaining tablespoon of oil to the pan, then add the ginger and garlic, and stir until fragrant.
-Then add the bell peppers and sauté for 2 minutes, until the peppers start to soften, then add the cabbage, spinach (if using), and jalapeno and stir to combine everything, add ¼ cup water, and cover the pan.
+Then add the bell peppers and sauté for 2 minutes, until the peppers start to soften.
+Add the cabbage, spinach (if using), and jalapeño and stir to combine everything, add 1/4 cup water, and cover the pan.
 Cook until the cabbage is wilted, about 3 minutes.
-Return the chicken to the pan, add the miso sauce, and bring to a simmer, until the chicken is cooked through, and everything is well coated with the sauce about 2 minutes.
+Return the chicken to the pan, add the miso sauce, and bring to a simmer until the chicken is cooked through and everything is well coated with the sauce, about 2 minutes.

 - Serve hot, with all the sauce, over the noodles.
-Sprinkle with slice scallions.
+Sprinkle with sliced scallions.